hy-tira/spring-2024/hajautus-hitaus.md

 Notice that this is not the actual code implementing the dictionary (Python is implemented in the C language), but this code shows the idea.

 The variable `index` is the location in the hash table and its initial value is computed with the formula `hash(key) % N`.
-If the location `index` is occupied, the next location to try is computed as with the formula `(5 * index + 1 + perturb) % N`.
+If the location `index` is occupied, the next location to try is computed with the formula `(5 * index + 1 + perturb) % N`.
 This continues until an unoccupied location is found.

 The purpose of the variable `perturb` is to make collisions less likely.
 It affects the location formula for the first few tries.
 The initial value of `perturb` is the hash value of the key, and in each round its new value is computed as `perturb >> 5`.
 This bit shift operation corresponds to dividing by $$32$$ and rounding down.